-- A minimum of 14 league games over a 10-month season, with a schedule created to aid a player’s periodization and involvement in high school soccer.
+- Up to 14 league games over a 10-month season, with a schedule created to aid a player’s periodization and involvement in high school soccer.

 - The Elite 64 Finals and Showcase.
 All teams attend, and top regular season finishers compete in championship brackets, with winners in select age groups advancing to the USYS Champions Cup.

 - Up to three national showcases taking place alongside National League P.R.O. — creating a cannot-miss scouting opportunity with the top club-based and team-based national competition.
 Showcase games do not count toward league standings and teams play top-level competition from outside of their Elite 64 groups.

 - The ability to advance to the USYS Champions Cup, where Elite 64 Finals winners in the 14U-17U age groups can compete for an international title against other domestic and international champions.